CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 Skip this step if you are setting up a new system.

-If you are migrating from Bash to Zsh on your existing system, you should take some time to migrate your `.bashrc` and `.profile` to `.zshrc` and `.zprofile`, respectively.
+If you are migrating from Bash to Zsh on your existing system, you might need to take some time to migrate your `.bashrc` and `.profile` to `.zshrc` and `.zprofile`, respectively.

-Unfortunately, there is no automatic way to do the migration.
+Unfortunately, there is no way to automate the migration.
 I also strongly discourage you from executing Zsh at the end of your `.bashrc` or `.profile` file, as it can cause problems for other scripts, applications, or IDEs.

-However, some general things to consider for migration are:
+However, here are some general things that worth to be considered during the migration:

 - Scripts that third-party package managers like Homebrew, SDKMan, etc. have added to your `.bashrc` or `.profile`.
 - Custom environment variables.
-- Custom paths.
+- Custom `PATH`.
 - Custom aliases.
   - Consider migrating to existing plugins in Oh My Zsh.
 Check out the [`common-aliases`](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/common-aliases) plugin and more in the [official documentation](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins).
   - For example, if you use Docker, consider adding the [`docker`](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/docker) and `docker-compose` aliases to the `plugins` array in `.zshrc`.